MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 Vector and Linear Transformations.md

 ![[Pasted image 20240313102813.png]]

 + ?
-Classification: Finally, linear algebra allows us to classify emails based on their scores.
-If the score of an email is above the threshold, it is classified as spam.
+Classification: allows us to classify emails based on their scores.
+If the score of an email is above the threshold (> or < 1.5), it is classified as spam.
 Otherwise, it is classified as non-spam
 ![[Pasted image 20240313102931.png]]

 ![[Pasted image 20240313103042.png]]